Policy Careers: Call for Participants

 I am seeking participants in this study who live and work, or are seeking to work, in Washington, D.C. in a policy-relevant capacity.
 This includes individuals employed or potentially employed by government (any branch), private law/lobbying/consulting/PR/research firms, think tanks, political advocacy groups, trade associations, nonprofits, and any other organizations that seek to influence, support, research, or implement public policies.
 Individuals at all career stages are welcome, and I will attempt to maintain an even distribution of participants of different ages and career stages.
 To participate, you should have already finished undergraduate education.
 You are still welcome to participate if you haven’t yet held a full-time policy job, but are seeking one.

 This study will proceed in phases, and will be conducted according to your own comfort level and availability.
-All participants will be asked to sit down for an initial interview, which should last 1 to 1.5 hours.
+All participants will be asked to sit down for an initial interview over Zoom, which should last 1 to 1.5 hours.
 Before this interview, I’ll ask you to fill out a brief form with some basic information about your education, work experiences, and current employment.
 During the interview, we’ll go through some of these experiences chronologically, in a loosely structured, conversational format.
 I’ll ask you to reflect on your influences and ambitions, what choices or options were available to you at a certain point in time, how you evaluated these options based on your own personal views and those around you, and how you learned and changed from these career decisions.

 Attribution, Confidentiality, and Data Management